MattCCC/fetchff/README.md

   <br>

 `fetchff` automatically deduplicates identical requests that are made within a configurable time window, ensuring that only one network request is sent for the same endpoint and parameters.
 This is especially useful for scenarios where multiple components or users might trigger the same request simultaneously (e.g., rapid user input, concurrent UI updates).

+> ⚠️ **When using in Node.js:**
+> Request queueing and deduplication are per-process.
+In multi-process or serverless environments, requests are not deduplicated across instances.

 ### How Deduplication Works